riceissa/breathing/doc.md

 Some of the time I get some tension lower, in my gut area, from bloating.
 But most of the time it's a bit higher up, and not from bloating.

+Update from 2024-12-09: I increasingly suspect this really is just from a hypersensitive nervous system issue, and is almost completely separate from the breathing issue.
+I'm currently working on the nervous system issue using brain retraining.
+I'm hoping this will take care of my other numerous symptoms too.
+This nervous system work will turn into probably a separate document, or a series of blog posts, or something like that.
+But my first priority is to make sure this brain retraining stuff actually works.

 # Muscle tension

 (Will have to write a lot more here as I figure things out.
 So far I haven't figured out very much...)